David A. Natale has written since he was a kid in Cleveland.

 Most of Natale's career has been as a performer and playwright.
-His one man show, "The Westerbork Serenade," tells the true story of German Jewish actors in a Nazi transit camp in Holland.
-It won a Seattle Times "Footlight Award" in 2007 and toured the Netherlands in 2010 ( www.westerborkserenade.com ).
+His one man show, "The Westerbork Serenade," tells the true story of Jewish actors in a Nazi transit camp in Holland during WWII.
+It won a Seattle Times Footlight Award in 2007 and toured the Netherlands in 2010 ( www.westerborkserenade.com ).

 His latest play, "Around The World in Less than 80 Days," which follows reporter Nellie Bly's 1889 global race, will be produced at Key City Public Theatre in 2022.

 After years of struggle in performing arts, Natale makes the transition to the literary milieu.
 He has been published in "Italian Americana, Cultural and Historical Review."
 And his short story, "Nellie and Jules Go Boating," will appear this year in the North American Jules Verne Society's latest anthology, Extraordinary visions: Stories Inspired by Jules Verne.